deg0nz/MMM-PublicTransportBerlin/README.md

 ## Multiple Modules

 Multiple instances of this module are possible.
-Just add another entry of the MMM-PublicTransportBerlin module to the `config.js` of your mirror.
+Just add another entry of MMM-PublicTransportBerlin to your `config.js`.

 ## Special Thanks